rinusser/CodeSnifferUtils/FEATURES.md

 * be preceded by 0-1 empty lines after one-line comments (`//`), or
 * (for use in lamba functions) be on the same line as the closing parenthesis

+Example 1:

+    <?php
+    use A\B;    //no empty line between this and opening PHP tag above

+Example 2:

+    <?php
+    namespace X;

+    use A\B;    //this must be after an empty line since there's a namespace declaration above
+    //use A\C;  //it's OK to comment out use clauses use A\D;

+Example 3:

+    $x=function() use ($x) {}   //no empty lines required if used in a lambda function

 ### NamespaceSniff

 `namespace` declarations must: